 You should keep up to date on the different payment options available to you.
 If nothing else most client, especially international ones, use PayPal for their transactions, so a PayPal account is basically a must.
-Furthermore, the service usually process funds instantly, so you can receive payment and start working with the client as soon as possible.
+Furthermore, PayPal usually process funds instantly, so you can receive payment and start working with the client as soon as possible.

 When I first started out, I made the mistake of trusting my clients too much.
 That’s not to say it’s always a bad thing.
 In fact, most clients are absolutely fantastic to work with and timely with their payments.
 However, there were a handful of bad eggs who exploited my services, and disappeared without making any payment.

-I definitely learned my lesson the hard way after wasting my resources on such clients.
+I definitely learned my lesson the hard way after wasting my time and effort on such clients.
 From then on, I took steps to ensure that payments are handled with as few risks as possible.
 Don’t repeat my mistakes.
 Here are some things you should do to protect yourself and ensure that you are paid fairly and on time.

 WAYS TO REDUCE PAYMENT RISKS

 Always get an upfront deposit before starting a project.
 A client may leave you with a good first impression — but it’s never a good idea to trust someone, especially on the internet.
 Prepayment lets you know if the client is committed and not trying to waste your time.

 On the other hand, the client likely doesn’t trust you either, even though you may have a portfolio that is highly credible.
 As such, consider coming up with a deposit that’s comfortable for both parties.
 Something between 20% to 50% of the final payment is quite standard, so don’t be afraid to ask.